asama-w/School_District_Analysis/README.md

 ## 4) Summary
 Summary of the changes in the updated school analysis after replacing math and reading scores for ninth graders at Thomas High school:
++ In the district summary, total number of student count use to determine the passing percentage are reduced from 39170 students to 38709 students after omitting the 9th graders'scores.
 + In the district summary, where the statistics are calculated by number of students count in the district (only count the students who have valid math and reading scores), the average scores and the overall performance percentage slighly decline by less than 0.3%
 + In school summary (per school), where the the statistics are based on number of student in each school (with valid scores), the averages and performance percentages are also decrease by up to 0.3%
 + In school summary (per school), despite the slight decrease in other calculated statistics, only the average reading score shows a slight increase by 0.1% (from 83.8% to 83.9%) when the 9th graders are omitted.